gebirgslok/BricklinkSharp/README.md

 ### 0.6.0
  - New method on *IBricklinkClient*: GetPartImageForColor.
 Builds and returns the image URL for a specific part number / color ID.
  - New helper method on *IBricklinkClient*: EnsureImageUrlScheme.
-Adds (ensures) an URI scheme on image URL's returned by the Bricklink API.
+Adds (ensures) an URI scheme on image URLs returned by the Bricklink API.

 ### 0.5.0
  - Coupons